MieuxVoter/majority-judgment-offline-urn-android/README.md

 ### Code

-This is a standard Android project, made with Jetpack Compose.
+This is a standard Android project in Kotlin, made with Jetpack Compose.

-### Design

-:sparks:

 ### Translations